danesparza/plexbot/README.md

 Simple app to help organize tv shows and movies into the Plex naming format

 # Quick start
+Grab the [latest release](https://github.com/danesparza/plexbot/releases/latest) for your platform - it's just a single binary

 Generate a config file:
 `plexbot defaults > plexbot.yaml`